-The house my parents bought for $4,000 pounds from old Mrs. Ridley, a friend of my grandmother’s whose failing memory lead to her death when she forgot to turn the gas off the stove and accidentally asphyxiated herself, the house that once had been the answer to my mother’s dream of reclamation of her English life was the cornerstone of my modest inheritance.
+My parents bought the house for 4,000 pounds from old Mrs. Ridley, my grandmother’s friend.
+Mrs. Ridley’s failing memory led to her death when she forgot to turn the gas off the stove and accidentally asphyxiated herself.
+The house that once had been the answer to my mother’s dream of reclamation of her English life was the cornerstone of my modest inheritance.

 The scales abruptly fall from my eyes; the prospect of ever living in this house has never been dimmer.
-The diagonal crack in the wall may indicate damp seeping through the plaster but may, in fact, be more damaging; the house is likely sinking into the earth recently saturated by weeks of rain.
+The diagonal crack in the wall may indicate damp seeping through the plaster but maybe more damaging; the house was likely sinking into the earth recently saturated by weeks of rain.

 “With the departure of the current tenants, new ones will have to be found unless you want to sell,” my mother’s estate agent muses.
 “Trees will have to be seen to and clipped back, too.
-The garden is truly in a wretched state,” the woman, with a verbal pace of any Londoner, frowns.
+The garden is truly wretched,” the woman, with a verbal pace of any Londoner, frowns.

 Tracing a pattern with my shoe in the dirt, I pick dead leaves off a bush.
 Thinking?
 Dreaming?
 Panicking?
 Finally, turning my attention from the bush in need of much more help than my distracted pruning, I respond.“I think it’s best, Pat, if we find another tenant.
 Though my mother made some improvements to the bungalow over the years, I fear that the house has some structural issues that should be addressed before we hope to sell it.
 I agree that the trees in both the front and back gardens are sorely overgrown.
 Please go ahead and contact a trimmer as soon as possible so it can be done before another tenant moves in,” I answer, noting that my statement is my first instruction uttered as a property owner and will likely be far from the last one.